celest-dev/website/README.md

 # Website

-The homepage of [Celest](https://celest.dev), the cloud platform for Flutter.
+The home of [Celest's](https://celest.dev) Website, the Flutter cloud platform.

 ## Development